sanderlukas/py-task/README.md

 ## Installation guide

-* Download the files in the repository
+* Download or clone the files in the repository
 * Create your project directory
-* Create Python virtual environtment in your directory
+* Set up Python virtual environtment in your directory
   * Win: py -3 -m venv venv
   * Linux: python3 -m venv venv
 * Actiavate Python venv: